Crypto-Done-Right/CryptoDoneRight/articles/cryptographic_protocols/tls_1_2/tls_1_2_it_quickstart.md

 TLS_RSA_WITH_AES_128_CBC_SHA256 <br />
 TLS_RSA_WITH_AES_256_CBC_SHA256 <br /> <br />

-The problem with this is that using RSA for key exchange does not provide perfect forward secrecy since you are not using ephemeral “one-time use” keys which means they are susceptible to the <a href="https://robotattack.org/">ROBOT Attack. <br /> <br />
+The problem with this is that using RSA for key exchange does not provide perfect forward secrecy since you are not using ephemeral “one-time use” keys which means they are susceptible to the <a href="https://robotattack.org/">ROBOT Attack.</a> <br /> <br />

 <strong>Note:</strong> <br />